vg-json-data/sm-json-data/strats.md

   * _name:_ The name of the strat.
   * _notable:_ Indicates whether the strat is notable.
   * _requires:_ The [logical requirements](logicalRequirements.md) that must be fulfilled to execute that strat.
+  * _clearsObstacles:_ An array containing the ID of obstacles that will be cleared by executing this strat (if they are not already cleared).
   * _obstacles_ An array of objects, each representing an [obstacle](region/region-readme.md#obstacles) that must be destroyed (or bypassed) to execute the strat, either by fulfilling requirements or by having destroyed it previously (without exiting the room).
-Each such object has the following properties:
+It is preferred to use the `clearsObstacles` property (along with `obstaclesCleared` logical requirements) instead of this property.
+Each object under `obstacles` has the following properties:
     * _id:_ The in-room id of the obstacle
     * _requires:_ The [logical requirements](logicalRequirements.md) that must be fulfilled to destroy the obstacle, if it isn't already destroyed.
 These requirements are in addition to any requirements already tied to the `obstacle`'s definition within the room.
     * _bypass:_ Some [logical requirements](logicalRequirements.md) that can be fulfilled to bypass the obstacle, if it isn't already destroyed.
 Voids both the `requires` property and the requirements tied to the `obstacle`'s definition within the room.
 Naturally, this does not destroy the obstacle.